-I’ve been catching myself, lately: noticing thoughts or comments that betray frustration, negativity, disappointment, a lack of confidence.
+I’ve been catching myself, lately, noticing thoughts or comments that betray frustration, negativity, disappointment, a lack of confidence.
 I see it, I hear it, and I don’t like it.

-The thing to admire about expats–and I use the word broadly, to include anyone who willingly lives outside their land of origin, and usually those who do so unwillingly as well–is that they are a crafty bunch.
+The thing to admire about expats–and I use the word broadly, to include anyone who willingly lives outside their land of origin, and usually those who do so unwillingly as well–is that they’re a crafty bunch.
 They tend to be Make-Do Royalty, fully initiated in how to go about Doing Things Differently, Other Than Expected, or As Totally Unforeseen.

-My challenge: to harness that spirit, and apply it not only to my external life but to my internal self as well.
+My challenge: to harness that spirit, and apply it not only to my external life overseas but to my internal self as well.

 That’s not how that was supposed to go, huh?
 Chalk it up to Life At Large and find something else, or another way.